JustinTArthur/serverwamp/README.md

 * The out-of-the-box RPC handler does not provide the URI, session ID or call ID to the function that the call is routed to.
 This may be addressed in a later version with arg inspection/injection or async context vars.

+## Development
+Unit tests can be run with:

+    pip install -e .
+    pytest